NerdyDuck/nerdyduck.github.io/README.md

 # nerdyduck.github.io

-Online documentation site for all NerdyDuck projects
+This serves as a repository for all online documentation related to NerdyDuck projects.

+To view all available online help, [click here](http://NerdyDuck.GitHub.io/index.html).